-We have audited the accompanying financial statements of the Greenhouse Gas Reduction Fund - Low Carbon Transit Operations Program ("LCTOP") of the Ventura County Transportation Commission ("VCTC"), as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Greenhouse Gas Reduction Fund - Low Carbon Transit Operations Program ("LCTOP Fund") of the Ventura County Transportation Commission ("VCTC"), as of and for the year ended June 30, 2024, and the related notes to the financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the LCTOP Fund of the VCTC, as of June 30, 2023 and 2022, and the respective changes in financial position of the LCTOP Fund of VCTC for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the LCTOP Fund of the VCTC, as of June 30, 2024, and the respective changes in financial position of the LCTOP Fund of VCTC for the year then ended in accordance with accounting principles generally accepted in the United States of America.